jugi92/useful_architectures/README.md

 # Useful Architectures

+If you see this on github.com, please visit https://jugi92.github.io/useful_architectures/ for better visibility of the graphs.

 This is a collection of useful architecture drawings, which solve one or multiple potential usecases, including comments or alternatives.

 - Synapse Analytics